Research & Benchmark Validation

 Clinical Labeling

-All images were manually labeled by Gabriela Sikorová (Licensed TCM Practitioner, 20+ years experience) with detailed annotations:
+All images were manually labeled by Gabriela Sikorová, a Traditional Chinese Medicine expert with 20+ years of clinical experience, with detailed annotations:

 - Tongue body color classification